 Write a 200-word concluding paragraph (summary) about the cultural significance of both of the landmarks to the local people and the impact the locals have on the landmarks.
 What impact does each of these landmarks have on the shared identity, beliefs, economics, environment, and/or activities of the people living in that community?
 Are the local people impacting the landmarks positively or negatively?
 How?

-End your essay with a references page that lists all of the sources you used in your essay, set up using APA 7th edition formatting.
-The CSU Online Library has fantastic resources that can be used for this assignment.
-Additionally, the CIA World Fact Book website is a great source of information.
 In addition to the two required photos, you are required to use at least one outside information source from the CSU Online Library.
 You can also use your textbook as a resource.
 All sources used, including the textbook, library resource, and photo sources (unless they are your own photos), must be cited and referenced; paraphrased and quoted material must have accompanying APA citations.